ondrej1024/crelay/README.md

 <br>

 ### Nice to have (wishlist)
-- Integrated MQTT client
+- Integrated MQTT client (work in progress)
-- Multiple cards support (Web UI)
+- Multiple cards support for Web GUI
+- JSON format HTTP API
 - Access control for Web GUI and HTTP API
 - Programmable timers for relay actions
 <br>